jascosius/web-piraten/README.md

 #Webpiraten

-Webpiraten is a web environment to gain inside a programming language (for example for pupils) .
+Webpiraten is a web environment to gain inside a programming language (for example for pupils).
 The user can move a pirate ship controlled by a programming language over a grid.
 The ship interacts with objects on the grid, which allows a lot of tasks for the user.
 For example one task could be to collect all treasures on the grid.

-Webpiraten is a result of a bachelor project at the University of Kiel.
+Webpiraten is the result of a bachelor project at the University of Kiel.
 The names in the code and the comments are in English, but the user interface is in German.

 Webparaten support Ruby, Erlang and Java as programming languages.
-But it is easy to include a new one.
+But it is easy to include a new one (see below).

+Its recommended to use the production branch, because the master branch is used for development.

 ![Screenshot](/app/assets/images/help/start.png)